ASL Airlines Belgium: Retired Fleet

-In June 2021, ASL Aviation Holdings announced an order with Boeing for up to 20 737-800 Boeing Converted Freighter (BCF) aircraft - 10 firm orders and 10 options at the Paris Air Show.
+In June 2021, ASL Aviation Holdings announced it had ordered up to 20 737-800 Boeing Converted Freighter (BCF) aircraft - 10 firm orders and 10 options at the Paris Air Show.
 This was extended to an additional 20 737-800 Boeing Converted Freighters (BCF) in March 2022.
 ASL's order, including options brings the number of 737-800BCF to 40 aircraft.
-Eleven aircraft operate for ASL Airlines Belgium, ASL Airlines France, ASL Airlines Ireland and ASL joint venture airline, K-Mile Asia.
+Eleven aircraft operate for ASL Airlines Belgium, ASL Airlines France, ASL Airlines Ireland and ASL's joint venture airline, K-Mile Asia.